jmorey88/RecipeThyme/README.md

   - **DATABASE_PASSWORD:** The password for your PostgreSQL database.

   Make sure to set up an AWS S3 bucket and get the credentials to be able to handle image uploads.

-Database Configuration:

-- Ensure that PostgreSQL is set up on your machine.
-Create a database user and password if you haven't already, and add these credentials to the `.env` file.

 ### Installation